websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/creating-workflow-tasks.md

 > Subscribers

-The default [Single Approver Definition](./workflow-designer-overview/resources/single-approver-definition.xml) is a great introduction to creating workflow tasks.
-It has only two task nodes: _Review_ and _Update_.
-The workflow enters the _Review_ node when a content creator submits an asset for review.
+The default [Single Approver Definition](./workflow-designer-overview/resources/single-approver-definition.xml) offers a simple introduction to workflow tasks.
+It has only two task nodes: Review and Update.
+The workflow enters the Review node when a content creator submits an asset for review.
 In review, the asset can be accepted or rejected.
-If it's rejected, the process moves to the _Update_ task.
+If it's rejected, the process moves to the Update task.
 The submitter can then modify the asset and resubmit it for review.

 ![The single approver definition has two task nodes.](./creating-workflow-tasks/images/01.png)

 Task nodes are often the most complex parts of a workflow definition.
 They can have Assignments which can assign the task to users or a Resource Action (see [Using Task Nodes](./using-task-nodes.md)).

-Task nodes also contain Notifications and Actions (defined in scripts).
+Task nodes also contain Notifications and Actions--to which complexity can be added with [scripts](../../developer-guide/using-the-script-engine-in-workflow.md).
 See [Configuring Workflow Actions and Notifications](./configuring-workflow-actions-and-notifications.md).

-When the review is finished, Task nodes advance to the next node.
-In this case, the process moves to the _Approved_ End node.
+When the review is finished and the approved transition is triggered, the workflow advances to the next node.
+In th Single Approver process, it simply moves to the Approved End node.

 ## Creating the Single Approver Workflow